-The lack of sleep is causing a killer instinct rising.
-I just wanna sleep, specially after spending the whole New Year’s Eve in bed with fever and a sore throat so bad that made me cough like there’s no tomorrow.
+The lack of sleep is causing a killer instinct rising inside me.
+I just wanna sleep, especially after spending the whole New Year’s Eve in bed with high fever and a sore throat so bad that made me cough like there’s no tomorrow.
 Can’t wait to leave this bloody place and visit other islands.

 10th January 2015

-After an awful New Year’s Eve spent in bed I needed two more days to recover.
-My only activity was walking to the town to get some food.
+After an awful New Year’s Eve spent in bed, I needed two more days to recover.
+My only activity was walking to town to get some food.
 I was going crazy.
-Not only I hadn’t seen the sun for 6 days, but I didn’t even see a single square meter of sky.
+Not only I hadn’t seen the sun for 6 days, but I didn’t even see a single square meter of the sky.
 It was like living in a dark grey cloud.

 The return was less tiring being downhill, but once back to our room around 5pm, we all passed out.